apollographql/apollo-link/README.md

 ## Contributing
 Apollo Link uses Lerna to manage multiple packages.
-To get started contributing, run `npm run bootstrap` which will install all dependencies and link together the projects.
+To get started contributing, run `npm run bootstrap` which will install all dependencies and connect the dependent projects with symlinks `node_modules`.

 ## Documentation